-- Bluehost, alongside two other Web-hosts, is officially recommended by WordPress.
+- Bluehost, alongside two other hosting companies, is officially recommended by WordPress.

 - Bluehost supports the use of Perl modules, Cron jobs, PHP PEAR packages, and Apache handlers.
 Bluehost has both MySQL and PostgreSQL databases and you can use either phpPgAdmin, Remote MySQL, or phpMyAdmin to manage your databases.